Probably-Boring/.github/profile/README.md

 Feel free to poke around, try stuff out, and open issues if you find bugs or ideas.
 If you want, share your own “boring” projects or improvements!

-And if you haven’t yet, check out the newsletter [here](https://probablyboring.substack.com/) for new ideas and thoughts every week.
+And if you haven’t yet, check out the newsletter [here](https://probablyboring.substack.com/) for new ideas and thoughts.

 ---